MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -MaxInboundConnectionPerSource
-!!!
-Exchange Server 2010, Exchange Server 2013

-The MaxInboundConnectionPerSource parameter specifies the maximum number of connections that this Receive connector serves at the same time from a single IP address.
-The default value is 20.
-The valid input range for this parameter is from 1 through 10000.
-To disable the inbound connection per source limit on a Receive connector, enter a value of unlimited.

-!!!
-Exchange Server 2016

 The MaxInboundConnectionPerSource parameter specifies the maximum number of connections that this Receive connector serves at the same time from a single IP address.

 A valid value is from 1 to 10000, or the value unlimited.
 The default value is 20.

 To disable the inbound connection per source limit on a Receive connector, enter a value of unlimited.

 ```yaml
 Type: Unlimited